SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 07 July, 2026 at 23:49:19
+# Last Refreshed - 08 July, 2026 at 23:52:34
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>more air moves inside Zwift - Loop de loop de loop in Paris</b>
+<b>Beautiful before the heat hit Morning Ride</b>

-which happened on 07 July, 2026 at 17:33:53
+which happened on 08 July, 2026 at 06:02:44

-Which is 0 years, 0 months, 0 days, 6 hours and 15 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 17 hours and 49 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19217327481
+You can see it here https://www.strava.com/activities/19224448028

 ## Number of Rides
 How many rides have I done each year?